 From 2017, the Tim Dunlop Memorial Travelling Scholarship (TDMS), has taken over sponsorship of the Alex Scott Scholarship.
 TDMS is a charity that was set up by friends of Tim, in his memory, after he was tragically killed in a car accident in France at the age of 21 in 1987.
 The charity sponsors young people who wish to travel abroad to expand their experience in the thoroughbred industry initially as a prize for the best overall student on the main National Stud course, it now also sponsors a participant on this course as well.

-Reports from recent winners of the Award
+Reports from recent winners of the Scholarship

-Quotes from other Award Winners
+Quotes from Scholarship Winners

-Benefits gained from the Award experience
+Benefits gained from the Scholarship experience